lusis/Noah/README.md

 	Setup successful!

 ## Run it
-_rackup config.ru_ or _ruby noah.rb_
+There are two way to run Noah

+### config.ru
+Edit config.ru to change the redis instance or rack environment.

+### bin/noah
+The binary script in bin was created using [Vegas](https://github.com/quirkey/vegas).
+It accepts the familiar rack options as well as an option for specifying the redis url.

+	bin/noah -p 9292 -s thin -d -F -e production -r redis://localhost:9292/2 [2011-02-07 16:48:15 -0500] Starting 'noah'...
+	[2011-02-07 16:48:15 -0500] trying port 9292...
+	Couldn't get a file descriptor referring to the console [2011-02-07 16:48:15 -0500] Running with Rack handler: Rack::Handler::Thin
-    == Sinatra/1.1.2 has taken the stage on 9292 for development with backup from Thin Thin web server (v1.2.7 codename No Hup)
+	>> Thin web server (v1.2.7 codename No Hup)
-    Maximum connections set to 1024
+	>> Maximum connections set to 1024
-    Listening on 0.0.0.0:9292, CTRL+C to stop
+	>> Listening on 0.0.0.0:9292, CTRL+C to stop

+If you leave off `-F`, all information will be logged to `$HOME/.vegas/noah`.
+Run `bin/noah -h` for more options.

 ## Example links
 [Noah Start Page](http://localhost:9292/)